aboutcoders/job-bundle/Resources/docs/configuration.md

 ### Create a dedicated environment (Optional)

-It is recommended to run the job processing in a different environment that the production or dev environment.
-Please refer to the [official documentation](http://symfony.com/doc/current/configuration/environments.html) to see how this can be done.
+It is recommended to run the job processing in a different environment than the default environments.

+Since this environment is by symfony commands all you need to do is a `config_ENV.yml` (e.g. `config_job-processing.yml`) file where `ENV` equals the name of the environment.

+Please refer to the [official documentation](http://symfony.com/doc/current/configuration/environments.html) if you need more information.

 ## Advanced Configuration